PureStorage-OpenConnect/k8s-px-terraform/docs/AzureAKS/README.md

 ## Clean up

 Step 1:
-Configure Kubeconfig to the EKS cluster that you would like to clean up
+Configure Kubeconfig to the AKS cluster that you would like to clean up

 ```
         export KUBECONFIG="$PWD/kube-config-file"